 Techniques of Risk Analysis

-Some of the famous risk analysis techniques are discussed in short as below:
+Some of the famous risk analysis techniques are discussed in short below:

 - SWIFT Analysis: SWIFT means Structured What If Technique.
-Here all “ifs and buts” of an event are identified & analysed for solutions.
+Here all “ifs and buts” of an event are identified & analyzed for solutions.

-- Delphi Technique: It is a method of forecasting framework wherein multiple rounds of questionnaires are sent to a group of experts & results from such outcome are analysed separately.
+- Delphi Technique: It is a method of forecasting framework wherein multiple rounds of questionnaires are sent to a group of experts & results from such outcomes are analyzed separately.

 - Decision Tree Analysis: It provides a solution for different pathways of situations that may occur after each event.
 Each decision has an outcome.
-The decision tree analyses the outcome separately.
+The decision tree analyses the product separately.